-Later, thyroid cancer patients would win a class-action lawsuit against the federal government, as the American public learned that the toxic heavy metals from the bombs caused devastating health problems for millions of Americans who lived within 300 miles of that site, during years of detonations.
+Later, thyroid cancer patients would win a class-action lawsuit against the federal government as the American public learned that toxic heavy metals from the bombs caused devastating health problems for millions of Americans who lived within 300 miles of that site during years of detonations.

-Even if you weren’t downwind of Chernobyl, or Fukushima, or the Nevada nuclear site—you’re exposed to over 80,000 chemicals approved for use on our crops, in our water, and in our food.
+Even if you weren’t downwind of Chernobyl, Fukushima, or the Nevada nuclear site, you’re exposed to over 80,000 chemicals approved for use on our crops, in our water, and in our food.

-Dentists, farmer, and cosmetologists have the highest disease and death rates, of all North American professions, and the one thing they have in common is high chemical exposure.
+Dentists, farmers, and cosmetologists have the highest disease and death rates of all North American professions, and the one thing they have in common is high chemical exposure.

-In this article, I will review the popular “quickie” detox programs involving detoxifying drinks that you consume, for days, or weeks, without other food–and I’ll review the pros and cons of each, and what they can accomplish, in helping you be healthier.
+In this article, I'll review the popular “quickie” detox programs involving detoxifying drinks that you take for days, or weeks, without other food.
+I’ll offer my thoughts on their benefits and downsides, how to make them work for you, and how effective they are in helping you be healthier.

-While I believe we’d all benefit by a biannual detox, eating very clean, and doing simple procedures to accelerate output from our various organs of elimination, let’s review some of the very simple detoxifying drinks that are popular, these days.
+We’d all benefit from undergoing biannual detox, eating very clean, and doing simple procedures to accelerate output from our various organs of elimination.
+Let’s take a look at some of the simple detoxifying drinks that are available today.

-Some of these programs are better than others—and some aren’t particularly helpful at all.
+A quick note: some of these drinks and programs are better than others—and some aren’t particularly helpful at all.